syntruth/tsuri/README.md

     //    child-1

 **traverseDown**(iterator) => null
-This will traverse downward from the given now, feeding the iterator function each node in turn.
-This is a depth-first traversal.
+This will traverse downward from the given node, feeding the iterator function each node in turn.
+This is a depth-first, left-to-right traversal.

     tree.traverseDown(function(node) { console.info(node.data.name); })